-It can be seen in Table 11 that the rates offered by Master Operator (MO) are slightly cheaper than the KIWASCO rates.
+It can be seen in Table 11 that the rates offered by Master Operator are slightly cheaper than the KIWASCO rates.
 The scheme works as follows: the MO pays a deposit of KShs.
 15,000 (\$200) to KIWASCO; domestic consumers then pay a KShs.
 1,000 (\$13) deposit to the MO; and kiosks pay a KShs.
 5,000 (\$67) to the MO.
 KIWASCO and the MO have a right to withhold the deposits, in case the domestic consumer or kiosk defaults.
 All the water supplied to informal settlements via MO lines is billed.
-As a result, this outsourcing scheme is not only viable for KIWASCO and MOs, but poor residents in informal settlements end up paying less for water than high- and middle-income households.
+As a result, this out-sourcing scheme is not only viable for KIWASCO and MOs, but poor residents in informal settlements end up paying less for water than high- and middle-income households.

-27 There is wide variation in the tariffs charged in Kisumu, Mombasa and Nairobi, Kenya's three largest cities.
-CRC notes that the Water Services Regulatory Board is working on guidelines for setting tariffs that will help systematize tariff-setting across Kenya.
+&lt;sup>27 There is wide variation in the tariffs charged in Kisumu, Nairobi and Mombasa.
+CRC notes that the Water Services Regulatory Board is working on Guidelines for Setting Tarrifs that will help systematize tariff setting across Kenya.